jcksanderson/jcksanderson.github.io/content/productivity/index.md

 {{< /collapsible >}}

+{{< collapsible title="'Today' File" >}}

+After being tired of not having a place to collect all my random thoughts, I created a simple vim remap (`<leader>tod`) to take me to a `daily.md` file where I dump any idea/long-term todo I have.
+So far it seems mildly useful, though I haven't been using it every day.
+Doing so is my next goal.

+{{< /collapsible >}}

 {{< collapsible title="FlashSpace (July 2025)" >}}

 I am now using [FlashSpace](https://github.com/wojciech-kulik/FlashSpace) to manage spaces.
 I initially set up Aerospace but found it a bit clunky for my liking.
 I'm more of a one screen, one task guy, so I didn't care at all about tiling and just wanted the space control.
 FlashSpace does this faster and more efficiently.